 - Represented Financial Guaranty Insurance Corp. in connection with a six-week, contested trial in the chapter 9 bankruptcy case filed by the City of Detroit regarding the City’s proposed plan of adjustment.

 - Represented Repsol in complex environmental litigation concerning the pollution of the Passaic River in New Jersey involving claims of alter ego and fraudulent conveyance.
 The Weil team secured a victory on all claims involving over $1 billion dollars in potential liability while also succeeding on Repsol’s $65 million counterclaim for Spill Act Contribution.

-Outside of her practice, Ms. Alexander is an active member of various bar organizations and promotes diversity as a member of the Diversity and Inclusion Committee for the Board of St. Thomas Episcopal Parish School in Coral Gables, Florida.
+Outside of her practice, Lauren is an active member of various bar organizations and promotes diversity as a member of the Diversity and Inclusion Committee for the Board of St. Thomas Episcopal Parish School in Coral Gables, Florida.
 She has spoken to new lawyers regarding professionalism in the legal field and has assisted in authoring a chapter on document discovery in “Business and Commercial Litigation in Federal Courts, 4th Edition.”

 Lauren obtained a J.D. from the University of Miami School of Law, where she graduated magna cum laude, was an Articles and Comments Editor for the University of Miami Law Review, served as a Dean’s Fellow in the area of Civil Procedure, and was inducted as a member of the Order of the Coif upon graduation.
 Prior to law school, Lauren attended the University of New Hampshire, where she received a B.S. in Business Administration, magna cum laude, in 2005 and was a member of the University of New Hampshire Division I women's lacrosse team.